About the Program

 Prerequisites for application for entrance into the Teacher Education program are:

-It is required that you pass both the VCLA and Praxis Core Academic Skills for Educators (Math 5732 only) prior to entry into the Teacher Education program.
-Passing scores on these minimal competency tests will allow a smooth transition into the Teacher Education program.
+It is required that you pass the VCLA prior to entry into the Teacher Education program.
+Passing scores on this minimal competency test will allow a smooth transition into the Teacher Education program.

 Once you have the prerequisites, then you may:

-Your acceptance into the program depends upon a recommendation from the interview team.
+Your acceptance into the program depends upon a recommendation from the Teacher Education faculty.